redis/redis-doc/commands/expire.md

 ## Keys with an expire

 Normally Redis keys are created without an associated time to live.
-The key will simply live forever, unless it is removed by the user in an explicit way, for instance using the `DEL` command.
+The key will live forever, unless it is removed by the user in an explicit way, for instance using the `DEL` command.

 The `EXPIRE` family of commands is able to associate an expire to a given key,